ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.mihome/README.md

 Now further devices can be taught in using the `+` sign.

 #### IOS
-* [iOS App] (https://itunes.apple.com/de/app/mi-home-xiaomi-smarthome/id957323480?mt=8) download, install, open and the
+* [iOS App] (https://itunes.apple.com/de/app/mi-home-xiaomi-smarthome/id957323480?mt=8) on an iOS device, download, install, open and the

 I agree to the privacy policy

 * Select the country *Mainland* via Profile / Settings / Country Settings.
 *Create an account via * Login*
-* After successfully logging in, add a device using `+`
+* After successfully logging in, add a device using the `` + '' button
 * Under *Household Security* select the `MI Control Hub` and follow the instructions

-follow
+Follow

 * After successfully integrating the gateway, the 3 dots on the top right screen